Domain-Invariant Representation Learning of Bird Sounds: Abstract

 \section{Abstract}

 Passive acoustic monitoring (PAM) is crucial for bioacoustic research, enabling non-invasive species tracking and biodiversity monitoring.
-Citizen science platforms like Xeno-Canto provide large annotated datasets from focal recordings, where the target species is intentionally recorded.
-However, PAM requires monitoring in passive soundscapes, creating a domain shift between focal and passive recordings, which challenges deep learning models trained on focal recordings.
-To address this, we leverage supervised contrastive learning to improve domain generalization in bird sound classification, enforcing domain invariance across same-class examples from different domains.
-We also propose ProtoCLR (Prototypical Contrastive Learning of Representations), which reduces the computational complexity of the SupCon loss by comparing examples to class prototypes instead of pairwise comparisons.
-Additionally, we present a new few-shot classification evaluation based on BIRB, a large-scale bird sound benchmark to evaluate bioacoustic pre-trained models.\footnote{Models and code: \url{https://github.com/ilyassmoummad/ProtoCLR}}
+Citizen science platforms provide large annotated datasets from focal recordings, where the target species is intentionally recorded.
+However, PAM requires monitoring in soundscapes, creating a domain shift between focal and passive recordings, challenging deep learning models trained on focal recordings.
+To address domain generalization, we leverage supervised contrastive learning by enforcing domain invariance across same-class examples from different domains.
+Additionally, we propose ProtoCLR, an alternative to SupCon loss which reduces the computational complexity by comparing examples to class prototypes instead of pairwise comparisons.
+We conduct few-shot classification based on BIRB, a large-scale benchmark to assess pre-trained bioacoustic models.
+Our findings suggest that ProtoCLR is a better alternative to SupCon.\footnote{Code: \url{https://github.com/ilyassmoummad/ProtoCLR}.\\This work was granted access to the HPC resources of IDRIS under the allocation 2024-AD011015097 made by GENCI.}